plexinc/pms-docker/README.md

 - `-p 32400:32400/tcp` Forwards port 32400 from the host to the container.
 This is the primary port that Plex uses for communication and is required for Plex Media Server to operate.
 - `-p …` Forwards complete set of other ports used by Plex to the container.
 For a full explanation of which you may need, please see the help article: https://support.plex.tv/hc/en-us/articles/201543147-What-network-ports-do-I-need-to-allow-through-my-firewall
 - `-v <path/to/plex/database>:/config` The path where you wish Plex Media Server to store its configuration data.
 This database can grow to be quite large depending on the size of your media collection.
 This is usually a few GB but for large libraries or libraries where index files are generated, this can easily hit the 100s of GBs.
+If you have an existing database directory see the section below on the directory setup.
 - `-v <path/to/transcode/temp>:/transcode` The path where you would like Plex Media Server to store its transcoder temp files.
 If not provided, the storage space within the container will be used.
 Expect sizes in the 10s of GB.
 - `-v <path/to/media>:/data/*` These are provided as examples for providing media into the container.
 The exact structure of how the media is organized and presented inside the container is a matter of user preference.
 You can use as many or as few of these parameters as required to provide your media to the container
 - `-e KEY="value"` These are environment variables which configure the container.
 See below for a description of their meanings.